 The Daily Tar Heel

 My name is Madeline Coleman, and I love writing.
 I'm from Raleigh, NC, but I am currently attending the University of North Carolina at Chapel Hill.
-I am a junior Business Journalism and Public Policy double major.
+I am a senior Business Journalism and Public Policy double major.
 I enjoy anything dealing with business, politics, the legal process, policies, pharmaceuticals, and sports.

 The Daily Tar Heel